 Intermittent Fasting: The Outlook

-Intermittent fasting is an emerging diet trend with roots in ancestral eating patterns.
+Intermittent fasting, or as we like to say “intermittent feasting,” is an emerging diet trend with roots in ancestral eating patterns.

 There are numerous intermittent fasting plans, and preliminary research shows that if practiced correctly, they may offer powerful health benefits, especially for gut health and when undergoing cancer treatment.